Eliaddr119/Foobar-Server/README.md

 ## Features

 - **User Authentication**: Handles user registration, login, and logout functionalities.
-- **Post Management**: Manages posts uploaded by users, including creation, editing, deletion, and retrieval.
+- **User Management**: Manages posts uploaded by users, including creation, editing, deletion, and retrieval.
 - **Comment Management**: Handles comments on posts, allowing users to add, edit, delete, and retrieve comments.
 - **Database Integration**: Integrates with a MongoDB database to store user data, posts, and comments.
 - **RESTful API**: Provides a RESTful API for communication with the client-side application.